 As a leader in the field of study on financial elder abuse and fraud, Dr. Stacey Wood is uniquely positioned to provide testamentary capacity expertise to your next case.
-Dr. Wood possesses vast experience on testamentary capacity cases including contested wills.
+Licensed in Washington State and California, Dr. Wood possesses vast experience on testamentary capacity cases including contested wills.
 See Dr. Wood’s curriculum vitae.

 Testamentary Capacity in California

 In California, the legal standard for creating a will has two components: the testator must be 18 years of age and of “sound mind,” which means possessing testamentary capacity.
-Attorneys and judges in California are increasingly turning to forensic neuropsychologists with an expertise in decision capacity to aid in testamentary capacity cases.
-A respected neuropsychologist can help your legal team navigate what mentally competent means and provide valuable assistance in crafting your case.
+Attorneys and judges in California are increasingly turning to forensic neuropsychologists with an expertise in decisional capacity to aid in testamentary capacity cases.
+A respected neuropsychologist can help your legal team navigate what mental competency means and provide valuable assistance in crafting your case.

 Dr. Wood’s Testamentary Capacity Experience